 Photographs and video recordings taken by Resurrection-St. Paul School administration, staff, and authorized third parties, such as the school photographers, are the property of Resurrection-St. Paul School.
 Parents and visitors to the school must obtain the express written permission of the school if they want to photograph or video record persons or property associated with Resurrection-St. Paul School.
 Parents and student family members will be allowed to photograph or video record their children, their child's classmates and school personnel at specific school functions.
-In exchange for the allowance of this photography and video recording, the families of Resurrection-St. Paul School agree to keep the photographs and video records confidential and not to disseminate them to any other persons, businesses, or other third parties without the express written permission of Resurrection-St. Paul School and the parties involved.
+In exchange for the allowance of this photography and video records confidential and not to disseminate them to any other persons, businesses, or other third parties without the express written permission of Resurrection-St. Paul School and the parties involved.
 The unauthorized dissemination of information in violation of this privacy policy may result in disciplinary action up to and including withdrawal of your child and possible criminal and/or civil legal action against you.